phalcon/documentation/docs/application-micro.md

 Finally, you can perform redirections in your middleware (if you are using it).
 An example is below in the relevant section.

 ### URLs

 Another feature of the routes is setting up named routes and generating URLs for those routes.

 You will need to name your routes to take advantage of this feature.
-This can be achieved with the `setName()` method that is exposed from the http methods in our application (`get`, `post`, etc.);
+This can be achieved with the `setName()` method that is exposed from the HTTP methods in our application (`get`, `post`, etc.).

 ```php
 <?php